chrbknudsen/R-toolbox/profiles/learner-profiles.md

 * __Background:__
     * Learners with no previous experience in R, coming from a wet lab setup and moving towards data analysis in R.
 * __Motivation:__
     * These learners are motivated to enhance their research by incorporating data analysis skills.
-They need to analyze experimental data, interpret results, and present findings in a reproducible manner.
+They need to analyse experimental data, interpret results, and present findings in a reproducible manner.
 * __Challenges:__
     * Lack of familiarity with programming concepts.
     * Need for a gentle introduction to coding and data analysis.